vedangnaik/vedangnaik.github.io/_posts/2021-04-14-tracing-thought-nodemcu-assembly.md

 ---
 layout: post
-title: "NodeMCU in Assembly: Following the Train of Thought"
+title: "Tracing Thought: NodeMCU Programming in Assembly"
 ---

 About two weeks ago, I finally found enough time to do some serious research into how bootloaders and operating systems worked.
 However, my chosen resource, the excellent [OSTEP](http://pages.cs.wisc.edu/~remzi/OSTEP/), was simply too theoretical; while its explanations were top-notch, there was little code.
 So I did some digging, and soon realized why - operating systems needed a surprising amount of hardware support, and the instruction set architecture (ISA) landscape was a nightmare!
 A learner would quickly miss the point amidst all the `#ifdef`s.
 But I still wanted some code - it's one thing knowing the idea, and another entirely to plant your feet into a mud and make it real.
 Thus, I decided to look for some open-source kernels.
 And no, not Linux (or GNU/Linux or whatever).
 Since I was (and still am) hoping to eventually write my own small kernel and test it on *real* hardware, my poison of choice needed to be carefully selected - it needed to be written for an ISA for which hardware was easily available, and it needed to be small and well-documented enough that reading it wouldn't take years.